Law Commission

 Overview

-The Law Commission Act 2009 amended the Law Commissions Act 1965, primarily to improve transparency and accountability in how the Law Commission operates and how the government responds to its proposals for legal reform.
+The Law Commission Act 2009 amended the Law Commissions Act 1965, primarily to improve transparency and accountability in the Law Commission's operations.
+It mandates annual reports on the implementation of the Commission's proposals and establishes a protocol to govern the Commission's relationship with government ministers.

 Description